lijumjose/VIPMP/src/pages/docs/market_segments/index.md

 # Manage market segments

-Market segmentation is an internal convention used to inform the internal stakeholders about the product or business intent, to have one or more of the following differentiations:
+Market segmentation is an internal convention used to inform the internal stakeholders about the product or business intent to have one or more of the following differentiations:

-- **Price range** <br />**Example**: Pricing for the Education segment is typically lower than that for the Commercial pricing.
+- **Price range** <br />The price range available for a product.
+Pricing for the Education segment is typically lower than that for the Commercial pricing.
-- **Product certification** <br /> **Example**: Education-ready and Government-ready software and services are required to meet more stringent Adobe legal, safety, privacy, and trust requirements.
+- **Product certification** <br /> Certification required for product.
+For example, education-ready and Government-ready software and services must meet more stringent Adobe legal, safety, privacy, and trust requirements.
 - **Purchasing qualification** <br />
-    **Example:** Customers are typically required to prove their association with government-related agencies or educational institutions to buy the product at a different price range.
+    Customers are typically required to prove their association with government-related agencies or educational institutions to buy the product at a different price range.
 For individuals buying education plans on Adobe Direct, Adobe verifies their education status with a third-party identity verification service.

 These are the three market segments available for Adobe products: